syncfusion-content/windowsforms-docs/WindowsForms/Splash-Screen/SplashPanel-Settings.md

 ---
 layout: post
-title: SplashPanel-Settings | WindowsForms | Syncfusion
+title: SplashPanel Settings in Windows Forms Splash Screen control | Syncfusion
-description: splashpanel settings
+description: Learn about SplashPanel Settings support in Syncfusion Windows Forms Splash Screen (Splash) control and more details.
 platform: WindowsForms
 control: SplashControl
 documentation: ug
 ---

-# SplashPanel Settings
+# SplashPanel Settings in Windows Forms Splash Screen (Splash)

 This section discusses how a SplashPanel control can be displayed as a SplashScreen for the SplashControl.